anncee02/civ-ipriot-smiley/knowledge_and_evidence.md

   2. **Class Implementation:** `Blinkable` is a class intended to be implemented by other classes.
 What generic term describes this kind of class, which is designed for implementation by others? **Clue**: Notice the lack of any concrete implementation and the naming convention.

-  > The generic term for this kind of class is an interface or Abstract Base Class.
-The Blinkable class serves as a blueprint for other classes that need to implement the blinking behaviour.
-This is a common design pattern in which
+  > The general term for this kind of class is an abstract class, referred to as Abstract Base Class in Python.
+The Blinkable class serves as a blueprint for other classes that need to implement the blinking behaviour, ensuring that subclasses define specific implementations
-  > abstract classes define essential methods that must be implemented by any class that inherits from it.
+  > of the required methods.
+In many OOP languages, an abstract class can provide partial implementations, while an interface typically defines method signatures.
+  > Python's ABCs combine aspects of both for flexibility.
+Blinkable is used as an interface in this regard as it lacks concrete implementation and acts as a contract that
+  > other classes need to fulfil.
   >
   > References:
-  > Real Python - Implementing an Interface in Python: https://realpython.com/python-interface/
+  > Python.org - abc — Abstract Base Classes: https://docs.python.org/3/library/abc.html
   > Geeks for Geeks - Abstract Base Class in Python: https://www.geeksforgeeks.org/abstract-base-class-abc-in-python/

   3. **OO Principle Identification:** Regarding your answer to question (2), which Object-Oriented (OO) principle does this represent?
 Choose from the following and justify your answer in 1-2 sentences: Abstraction, Polymorphism, Inheritance, Encapsulation.